davidosomething/dotfiles/mac/README.md

 1. iCloud sign in
 1. Install App store apps

-    - [Delay Start]: Start programs after a timeout - use to delay starting Dropbox when the shared folder is in an encrypted volume.
     - [Display Menu]: Set higher/native resolutions
     - [Xcode]: select CLI tools in prefs
     - This is __required__ to build some apps like neovim@HEAD